aimundo/COVID-19_vaccination/README.md

 This directory contains the data files used to create models, obtain geographical information.
 The files in this directory are:

-- `FieldsBehaviouralSurveyRawDataV2V3.xlsx`: Raw data file file from the _Survey of COVID-19 related Behaviours and Attitudes_.
-This file includes a data dictionary for all the questions deployed in the survey.
-- `Fields_data.csv`: This is a csv file created from the file raw survey file, and that was used for analysis in the paper.
 - `municipalities_clean.csv`: File with the name of the majority of the municipalities in the raw datafile, along with their full title (e.g. Township, Municipality), and the geographical region the municipality belongs to (District, County, etc).
 - `missing_municipalities_updated_May_05_2023.csv`: this file has the municipalities that were missing from `municipalities_clean.csv` and that were in the survey dataset,  with the information in each case manually added so all the cities analyzed could be placed within their corresponding Health Region.
 - `geographic_areas.csv`: Contains information for all the geographical areas of Ontario, indicating the type of area (County, Regional Municipality, District).